ibm-cloud-docs/pattern-webapp-openshift-vpc/compute-design.md

 The level of availability set up for the cluster impacts coverage under the [IBM Cloud HA service level agreement terms](https://cloud.ibm.com/docs/overview?topic=overview-slas).

-**Sizing the HomeDIY Ltd use case Red Hat OpenShift cluster environment**
+<h3>Sizing the HomeDIY Ltd use case Red Hat OpenShift cluster environment </h3>

 In sizing the clusters for the HomeDIY use case use the following steps: